seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/AlignmentGraph.rst

 Before we construct the alignment we print the unmodified AlignmentGraph.
 Then we add some alignment information to the graph.
-In order to add an ungapped alignment segment we have to add an edge connecting two nodes of different input sequences.
+In order to add an ungapped alignment segment we have to add an edge connecting two vertices of different input sequences.
 To do so we can use the function :dox:`Graph#addEdge` and specify the two vertices that should be connected.
 Since we do not have any vertices yet, we create them on the fly using the function :dox:`Graph#addVertex addVertex()`.
 The function addVertex gets as second parameter the id which points to the the correct input sequence within the ``strings`` object.